BabylonJS/Editor/README.md

 * Create and edit custom materials using the Materials Builder
 * Create and edit soft bodies (physics) using the Soft Body Editor
 * Attach scripts to your objects using the Behavior Editor
-* Live test your scenes
+* Live test your scenes with debug support

 **Additional features with Electron**
 * Photoshop plugin (live texturing)